-Figure 18 shows the areas within the region that have the highest concentration of communities of color.
+Figure 19 shows the areas within the region that have the highest concentration of racial and ethnic minorities.
 These occur on the western part of the City of Santa Fe and around the Santa Fe Municipal Airport.
-Over 75 percent of residents in these areas are people of color.
+Over 75 percent of residents in these areas are racial or ethnic minorities.
 The southwest part of the region and near the Pueblo of Tesuque also have higher concentrations of communities of color.